 Our winters are long, and if you are like my family, you are trying to squeeze in as much summer outdoor time as possible: hiking, biking, paddling, golfing, fishing and BBQs at the beach are our activities and not always in that order.

-If you can’t be in the shade between 11:00 and 3:00, try to follow these Four Safe Sun Practices
+Hiking the Canadian Rockies can be a mix of weather and temperatures all in one day!
+If you can’t be in the shade between 11:00 and 3:00, try to follow these Four Safe Sun Practices:

 Dermatologists recommend using a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30 on any parts of exposed skin, and you should only use sunscreen on infants six months and older.